-Retargeting campaigns are an effective form of digital marketing which has the potential to turn prospective customers into paying customers through the use of specific ads based on their behaviour online.
+Retargeting campaigns are an effective form of digital strategy which has the potential to turn prospective customers into paying customers through the use of specific ads based on their behaviour online.

 If you’ve never run a retargeting campaign before, do read our blog How can a retargeting campaign benefit your business?, to learn more about how these ads works.